If you think of yourself as a bit of a gypsy, then Boho fashion is the perfect way to express your earthy, artsy personality.

 You’ll look more boho-chic than old hippie if you focus on two things: quality and size.
 The chicest scarf tops are made from high quality, luxurious fabrics.
-Chose one that is silky smooth, linen crisp, or chiffon-like and that is well finished at the edges.
+Chose one that is silky smooth, linen crisp, or chiffon-like, and that is well finished at the edges.
 If your top is too rough, too flimsy or too sheer, it will look cheap.

-Also, loose is good, but when a scarf top is too voluminous or extra long, it can look like you are wearing a tablecloth.
+Also, loose is good, but when a scarf top is too voluminous or extra-long, it can look like you are wearing a tablecloth.

-This scarf top is a good example of a beautiful boho-chic scarf top.
+This scarf top is an excellent example of a beautiful boho-chic scarf top.
 It’s on the elegant side, and the V-neckline is very flattering for a couple of reasons: 1) showing some skin is youthful, and 2) the V-neck draws your eye downward through along the center of the body making you look long and lean.
 I also think this scarf top is particularly pretty because of the asymmetrical cut.
 It’s longer at the back and sides giving the top a more artsy look.